Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • Global Markets equities had their best quarter ever with revenues up 30% year-over-year, driven by increased client activity and capital extended to the business.

-• Global Markets net income was $2 billion, with average assets growing 14% year-over-year to $1.1 trillion.
+• Global Markets average assets grew 14% year-over-year to $1.1 trillion, reflecting higher inventory levels and strong client balances.

 • Global Markets achieved a 15% return on capital, demonstrating solid returns despite increased investment in the business.